Emergence of a molecular quantum liquid in one dimension

 We can calculate the value of $U$ where the behavior of particles changes from a regime in which the particles move independently of each other to a regime where dimers emerge.
 Looking at the $\rho \rightarrow 0 $ limit and comparing the energies of the atomic superfluid and formation of dimers, shows that $U_{c1} \approx 3.1$.
 An explicit two-particle calculation is consistent with this result, and numerical evidence shows that at around $U\sim 2.5$ the susceptibility peak is concomitant with the emergence of two-particle bound states (see SM for more details) \cite{si}.

 \paragraph*{Phase Diagram.-} Having established the SF and the DSF phases, we now investigate the full phase diagram.
 The phase diagram is shown in Fig.~\ref{fig:figure_3}(a).
 At half-filling ($\rho = \frac{1}{2}$), the state has a single peak, where it was recently shown \cite{parida2025} that as a function of $U$, the system undergoes a transition from the bond-ordered (BO) phase to a dimer charge-density wave (d-CDW) order (see SM).
+This bond-order develops due to a formation of bonding orbitals where a particle is shared within pairs of consecutive atomic sites.
 It is important to note that the emergence of gapped phases at half-filling, while expected from the effective dimer Hamiltonian (see Eq.~\eqref{eq:largeUlim}), is unexpected from a simple mean-field theory for the original Hamiltonian (see Eq.~\eqref{eq:Ham}, see SM for details on mean-field).
 Both the gapped phases are expected to be stable from the attractive bond-ordered phase at small $U$ and the repulsive $t-V$ model at large $U$ as derived from the effective model in Eq.~\eqref{eq:largeUlim}.